Ng Wai Him: 2021–22

 On 3 August 2021, Ng joined Southern.
-Ng would make his debut for the team in the league opener against Hong Kong Football Club where he conceded 20 seconds in to Robert Scott but saw the team mount a comeback in the dying moments to salvage a 2–1 victory.
-He would then go on to keep his 5th shutout against Eastern where he described as a "godly" experience as he shared the same pitch with local footballing legend Yapp Hung Fai, Southern would go on to with the game with 6 minutes left.
-He would go on to make 14 appearances in all competitions also held the most shutouts in the league prior to the league being cut short.
+He made his debut for the team in the league opener against Hong Kong Football Club where he conceded 20 seconds in to Robert Scott but saw the team mount a comeback in the dying moments to salvage a 2–1 victory.
+He kept his 5th shutout against Eastern, where he described a "godly" experience as he shared the same pitch with local footballing legend Yapp Hung Fai.
+Southern went on to with the game with 6 minutes left.
+He made 14 appearances in all competitions, and also held the most shutouts in the league prior to the league being cut short.

-Ng would then extend his contract with Southern till the end of the 2022–23 season, taking a year off university.
+Ng extended his contract with Southern till the end of the 2022–23 season, taking a year off university.

 2022–23

-Following his contract extension, Ng would continue to be the No.1 for Southern and made his first appearance for the team in a 2–0 win against HKU23.
-He was then awarded his first Man of The Match award iof the season in a sudden 3–1 comeback against Lee Man which saw him make a ton of crucial saves to keep hopes alive.
-In a crucial FA Cup quarter-final fixture against Lee Man, a controversial decision by the referee which saw his teammate Lau Hok Ming sent off and a penalty awarded, he would step up and save Gavilan's penalty kick and another shot to secure a crucial 1–0 victory, continuing their unbeaten streak.
+Following his contract extension, Ng continued to be the No.1 for Southern and made his first appearance for the team in a 2–0 win against HKU23.
+He was then awarded his first Man of The Match award of the season in a sudden 3–1 comeback against Lee Man which saw him make a ton of crucial saves to keep hopes alive.
+In a crucial FA Cup quarter-final fixture against Lee Man, a controversial decision by the referee which saw his teammate Lau Hok Ming sent off and a penalty awarded, he stepped up and saved Gavilan's penalty kick and another shot to secure a crucial 1–0 victory, continuing their unbeaten streak.

 International career

-Ng was called up as an emergency backup in the 2023 AFC Asian Cup qualifiers due to all 3 of the goalkeepers being sick, he flew to the squad camp almost immediately using his own wallet but didn't make an appearance for the team.
+Ng was called up as an emergency backup in the 2023 AFC Asian Cup qualifiers due to all three of the goalkeepers being sick.
+He flew to the squad camp almost immediately, using his own wallet, but did not make an appearance for the team.
 He was also called up for the 2022 EAFF E-1 championship preliminary squad and made the final cut but failed to make an appearance.

 Ng was called up for the preliminary squad ahead of the 2023 Merlion Cup and made the final cut.
-He would make his Hong Kong national under-22's debut in a 1–0 victory over Singapore, keeping his first international cleansheet.
+He made his Hong Kong national under-22's debut in a 1–0 victory over Singapore, keeping his first international cleansheet.
 He made his second appearance for the representative team in the Merlion Cup final, which saw the team lose 2–1 to Malaysia.

 On 26 December 2023, Ng was named in the Hong Kong senior team's squad for the 2023 AFC Asian Cup.

 On 5 September 2024, Ng made his international debut for Hong Kong in a friendly match against Solomon Islands.